 This is quite a ghost story, right?!

-My grandfather was born in 1903 at Fróðá and two of his baby sisters are buried in the graveyard in Ólafsvík.
-I took the photos of Fróðárheiði heath when I passed the heath one day in April.
-The first photo I took when I visited Fróðá farm and the river Fróðá.
-It is a given that I have no photos from the Fróðá Wonders so these photos will have to do...
+My grandfather was born in 1903 at Fróðá, and two of his baby sisters are buried in the graveyard in Ólafsvík.
+I took photos of Fróðárheiði Heath when I passed through it one day in April.
+The first photo I took was of Fróðá farm and the river Fróðá.

-To reach this area you can rent a car in Reykjavík and explore the Snæfellsnes peninsula in a day or two.
-I have written a detailed travel-blog style guide to Snæfellsnes peninsula in I-V parts, which might prove to be helpful to you when exploring Snæfellsnes.
+To reach this area, you can rent a car in Reykjavík and explore the Snæfellsnes peninsula in a day or two.

-The Magical Snæfellsnes Peninsula in West-Iceland - Part I
+The Magical Snæfellsnes Peninsula in West Iceland - Part I

-The Magical Snæfellsnes Peninsula in West-Iceland - Part II
+The Magical Snæfellsnes Peninsula in West Iceland - Part II

-The Magical Snæfellsnes Peninsula in West-Iceland - Part III
+The Magical Snæfellsnes Peninsula in West Iceland - Part III

-The Magical Snæfellsnes Peninsula in West-Iceland - Part IV
+The Magical Snæfellsnes Peninsula in West Iceland - Part IV

-The Magical Snæfellsnes Peninsula in West-Iceland - Part V
+The Magical Snæfellsnes Peninsula in West Iceland - Part V